annickboel/skills/VUE/VUE-Part6.md

 >         On login success:
 >         - 'Logged as' and Logout sections will be added in the navigation bar
 >         - Login and Register links will disappear
->         - The user will be considered as authenticated.
+>         - The authentictation state has been updated in the centralized store
 >         - The user will be redirected to the Home page
 >         On login failure:
 >         - An error message will be displayed
+>         The API error message will disappear on focus in any mandatory field
 >       Acceptance tests:
->         A error message is displayed if the credentials are not valid
+>         The Login mechanism relies on the User API
+>         The authentication state is maintained in the centralized store
+>         On Login success:
->         A 'Logged as' section has been added in the navigation bar
+>         - A 'Logged as' and Logout section have been added in the navigation bar
+>         - The Login and Register links are no more present
+>         - The authentictation state has been updated in the centralized store
->         The authenticated user is redirected to the Home page
+>         _ The logged user is redirected to the Home page
+>         On login failure:
+>         - The relevant error message is displayed
+>         The API error message disappears on focus on any mandatory field

 ## Step 6: [User Story] Logout
 >     [User story] Logout